nemonik/hands-on-DevOps/readme.md

 _ You also will not want to move from a network to another that requires your to change DNS servers in in `./host` file and/or change your proxy environmental variables.
 - Caution, it is easy to forget DevOps is not about tools and automaton, but is as much about culture, methods and repeated practices, so keep this in mind.
 - The tools, methods and repeated practices exist to support the culture.
-- Again, I'll drop from time to time stating "into the shell" ot "into the command-line" when instructing you to enter things in the CLI.
+- Again, I'll drop from time to time stating "into the shell" or "into the command-line" when instructing you to enter things in the CLI.
 - If you're at MITRE, or on OS X and see the following error

   ```